kvarak/dnd/docs/_Classes/sorcerer.md

     -- Weal and woe, for both good and bad results<br/>
     -- Nothing, for results that aren't especially good or bad.

     The spell doesn't take into account any possible circumstances that might change the outcome, such as the casting of additional spells or the loss or gain of a companion.
-If you use this two or more times before completing your next long rest, there is a cumulative 25 percent chance for each casting after the first that you get a random reading.
+If you use this two or more times before completing your next long rest, there is a cumulative 25% chance for each casting after the first that you get a random reading.
 The DM makes this roll in secret

 - #### Deja Vu
     By spending one mote, you can draw information from your future or past, allowing you to instantly gain the benefits of considerable study and reflection.
 You can even peer briefly into the future to see how others react to your various attempts at negotiation or subterfuge.
 This allows you to make a single Intelligence, Wisdom or Charisma ability check with advantage.